-- The 3-month ATVR of at least 5%: - The 3-month Frequency of Trading of at least 80% for Developed Markets and 70% for Emerging Markets.
+- The 3-month ATVR of at least 5%; - The 3-month Frequency of Trading of at least 80% for Developed Markets and 70% for Emerging Markets.

 If the listing used for an existing constituent no longer meets the above liquidity requirements, other eligible listings that do meet such liquidity requirements will be used to represent the security in the Market Investable Equity Universe.
-If the security has two or more other eligible listings, the following priority rules would be used to determine which of such listings will be used to represent the security in the Market Investable Equity Universe:
+If the security has two or more other eligible listings, the following priority rules would be used to determine which of such listings will be used to represent the security in the Market Investable Equity Universe.
+If the Market Investable Equity Universe is a security of the security in the Market Investable Equity Universe.

-- Local listing - Foreign listing in the same geographical region - Foreign listing in a different geographical region.
+- Local listing18 - Foreign listing in the same geographical region19 - Foreign listing in a different geographical region20.

-&lt;sup>18 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.
+18 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.

-MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
-If the security has two or more foreign listings in the same geographical region, then the listing with the highest 3month ATVR would be used.
+19 MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
+If the security has two or more foreign listings in the same geographical region, then the listing with the highest 3-month ATVR would be used.